 - Restore Texans’ confidence in health regulatory agencies by establishing an independent board to oversee vaccine safety in our state.

-- Protect and advance informed consent with legislation to ban door-to-door vaccine propaganda campaigns.
+- Protect and advance informed consent with legislation to ban coercive vaccine propaganda campaigns.

 In addition to our regular legislative staffing duties, our boots-on-the-ground advocacy will include weekly informational canvassing at the capitol by TFVC families and clear, concise Action Alerts as needed that can be completed from home.